iiasa/message_ix/doc/reporting.rst

      - —

 These features are accessible through :class:`.Reporter`, which can produce multiple **reports** from one or more Scenarios.
-A report is identified by a **key** (usually a string), and may…
+A report and the quantities that enter it is identified by a **key**, and may…

 - perform arbitrarily complex calculations while intelligently handling units;
 - read and make use of data that is ‘exogenous’ to (not included in) a Scenario;
-- produce output as Python or R objects (in code), or to files or databases;
+- produce output as Python or R objects (in code), or write to files or databases;
 - calculate only a requested subset of quantities; and
 - much, much more!